 The MaxiTPMS TS501 allows you to clone new sensors so that the ECU can read them as if they are the old ones.
 This practice cancels the need to relearn the ECU.
 However, ultimately you get the same results as doing an ECU relearn.

-If that’s not enough you will be glad to know that this TPMS reprogramming tool offers relearn procedure for all cars.
+If that’s not enough you will be glad to know that this TPMS reprogramming tool offers to relearn TPMS for all cars.
 Like the Autel TS408 above, it won’t do the actual relearn but it will tell you how to do it.

 Besides that, the MaxiTPMS TS501 supports TPMS scanning.
 In case the system is faulty you can use this device to pinpoint faults and correct them.
 If the problem is with the sensors the device will tell you so that you know whether they need replacement.